How to create custom filters in ShopMagic

 abstract class. - Hook that into already created ShopMagic filters.

-Creating new filter class
+Creating a new filter class

-In fact, to create a new filter you can rely on higher level of abstraction and extend \WPDesk\ShopMagic\Workflow\Filter\FilterUsingComparisionTypes
+In fact, to create a new filter you can rely on a higher level of abstraction and extend \WPDesk\ShopMagic\Workflow\Filter\FilterUsingComparisionTypes

 Additionally, you can choose to use even higher levels of abstraction from provided specified abstract classes: